sempitrnal/whitewaterjunkie/README.md

-### Hi there 👋
+## Hi there 👋

-- 🔭 I’m currently working on qwts chat app
-- 🌱 I’m currently learning ReactJS
-- 😄 Pronouns: ba/dum/tss
+I am Reynald Sampelo

 <!--
 **whitewaterjunkie/whitewaterjunkie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.